FabienD/gui-for-gcp-emulators/README.md

 This application is **not an official** Google application.

 The application is under development and doesn't cover all emulator product APIs.
-I started this project to test Tauri App (V2 Release Candidate), then thought it would be intersting to provide something more functional.
+I started this project to test Tauri App V2, then thought it would be intersting to provide something more functional.
 As an exploration project, I didn't cover features by tests.

 As **Open source project**, feel free to participate, contribute, fork, etc. :